ayubbaste/hv-tracker-pub/README.md

-## Career.habr.com new vacancies tracker
+## Career.habr.com new vacancies tracker with Telegram notifications
 Welcome to the HV-Tracker-Pub wiki!

 >It parses new vacancies from https://career.habr.com/ and sends them to your Telegram.